 - 20. The Association will hold a general meeting known as the annual general meeting within six months of the end of each financial year of the Association.
-The functions of the annual general meeting are to: - 20.1 present the Chairperson's report on the Association's activities for the previous year; - 20.2 present the accounts, balance sheet and auditor's report; - 20.3 elect Committee Members. - 20.4 appoint the auditor for the following year; and - 20.5 consider any other general business included in the notice calling the meeting.
+The functions of the annual general meeting are to: - 20.1 present the Chairperson's report on the Association's activities for the previous year; - 20.2 present the accounts, balance sheet and auditor's report; - 20.3 elect Committee Members as set out in Rule 40.1; - 20.4 note the appointments made to the Committee by EDC in accordance with Rule 40.3; - 20.5 appoint the auditor for the following year as set out in Rules 72 and 74; and - 20.6 consider any other general business included in the notice calling the meeting.